Difference Between AMD and Nvidia

 - High-Range: GeForce RTX 2060 super from Nvidia is the clear winner in this range, and AMD could offer little in the form of RX 5700 XT hardly matches its competitor.

 - Super-Range: nVIDIA emerges as the clear winner as AMD has little to offer in this range.

 - Hardware: Nvidia uses advanced technology, and it manifests in its superior performance.
 The heat generated is less, and hence the power consumption is also less.
-AMD compensates these lacunae with its processing power by using more memory and consumes more power.
+AMD compensates for these lacunae with its processing power by using more memory and consuming more power.
 This was the gap that was closed by AMD in its newer products.

 - Technology: Nvidia uses CUDA (compute united device architecture) cores, and AMD uses Stream processors.
 No performance variation is visible between these two cores.

 - Software: Fine-tuned software makes a difference in performance, covering the hardware gap.
 Drivers are frequently updated by both, and Nvidia slightly scores in consistency and stability.
 Barring these differences are on equal terms.

 - Streaming & Recording: But for improved video quality in the case of Nvidia during Streaming and recording, both the players are on the same level.

 - Vertical Sync Substitute: This avoids screen tearing by synchronizing the monitor’s refresh rate with the frame rate.
 AMD’s Freesync and Nvidia’s Gsync provide the solution, and they are comparable in performance.
 Freesync is the better solution on the cost front, and Gsync wins on the overall performance,